 Sexual attraction is a common form of attraction that occurs when people are drawn to one another.
 It's based on sexual desire.
 You may fantasize about another person touching you or having sex with them.
 Sexual attraction can be extremely strong and may be based on pheromones in some respects.
 Synonyms for attraction can be desirability or appeal.
 While these words are often affiliated with sex, it is not always what someone is referencing when they say that someone is desirable or appealing.
 If someone says that they desire you, they may mean it in a sexual way, or they might mean it in a romantic way.
 Consent is extremely important when it comes to intimacy and sexual attraction.
 If you flirt with someone and they make it clear to you that they are not interested in you for whatever reason, it's important that you stop.
 Sexual attraction can be one way and if they aren't comfortable with it, it is harassment, so listen if someone says, "no."

+If you search a word finder or the web for attraction, this is probably the example that you’re looking for.
 Romantic attraction might sound similar to sexual attraction, but it's not the same thing.
 You want to be in a romantic partnership with someone and are committed to being with them.
 It is different than wanting to be someone's friend.
 When you're romantically attracted to someone, it doesn't automatically refer to wanting to have sex with them, though for many people, the two go together.
 You want to have deep conversations and share your life together, and there may be a sexual component, but not always.
 Those who are asexual but not aromantic, for example, may experience little to no sexual desire despite being 100% invested in a romantic connection.
 If someone is not romantically attracted to you and they have made that clear, you should stop communicating your attraction to the person.
 When romantic attraction doesn't go both ways, it can be very uncomfortable.

 Physical attraction is when you feel attracted to someone aesthetically.
 You may think that they're beautiful, glowing, or handsome, and are drawn to their appearance.
-This is often paired with romantic attraction or sexual attraction, but it be its’ own thing as well.
+This is often paired with romantic attraction or sexual attraction, but it can be its own thing as well.
 For example, you might see a celebrity or someone walking down the street and think that they're physically attractive without necessarily wanting to date them.
 Some people need physical attraction in a romantic relationship, whereas others find it less important.

 When you're emotionally attracted to another person, you feel connected to them, and you like the way they think about things.
 You like the way they express their feelings, and you care about their emotions.
 You're likely to have emotional attraction not only to your partner but with friends and family members, too.
 You want to be around people that you feel emotionally attracted to because you care for one another.
 You understand them, and they understand you.
 Emotional attraction is the glue that holds the vast majority of relationships together.